-Recognizing the unique LFU nature of individual NYCA zones, the summer LFU models is are subdivided into five separate areas: New York City (Zone J), Long Island (Zone K), Zones H and I, Zones F and G, and the rest of New York State (Zones A-E).
+Recognizing the unique LFU nature of individual NYCA zones, summer LFU models are subdivided into five separate areas: New York City (Zone J), Long Island (Zone K), Zones H and I, Zones F and G, and the rest of New York State (Zones A-E).

 Uncertainty in winter peak load conditions is expected to become more impactful in future years, as winter peak load levels increase due primarily to heating electrification.
 For this reason, a winter peak LFU model is now also developed using a combination of dry-bulb and wind-chill factors, as appropriate.
-Currently, the winter LFU is applied to eurrently for the entire NYCA as a wholewith no geographic differentiation.
-Future consideration may be given to constructing winter LFU distributions by area as is being done with the summer models. -
+Currently, the winter LFU is applied to the entire NYCA with no geographic differentiation.
+Future consideration may be given to constructing winter LFU distributions by area as is being done with the summer models.

 Preparation of the summer LFU model is coordinated by the NYISO in collaboration with the TOs.
 The process used to develop the LFU model generally follows the procedure used to calculate the forecast NYCA ICAP peak as described in the NYISO Load Forecasting Manual.
 This process follows the development of the NYCA peak, insofar as the LFU is a distribution, not a point estimate.
 The LFU model is built in three steps: The first step calculates the seven-bin distribution of peak-producing temperature or other weather metric based on historical NYCA peak load days (usually 20 or 30 years).
-In the second step, regression models are created for each LFU area The first stthat estimate the ep creates a relationship between a-the weather metric and the summer daily peak loads for each zone LFU area, using one or more recent years of data (not older than 10 years). using as many years of historical data as is available.
-The second step relates the same weather metric with the daily peak load historical data of selected years that are not older than 10 years.
-The third step combines the correlations results from the found in the first and second steps to produce a relationship of expected yearly peak loadto calculate seven peak load multipliers in on a per-unit base basis, corresponding and its to the associated probability probabilities of occurrence defined by the LFU distribution.- Following acceptance from the NYISO Load Forecasting Task Force, the NYISO submits the final LFU model to be used in MARS to ICS for review and approval.
+In the second step, regression models are created for each LFU area that estimate the relationship between the weather metric and summer daily peak loads for each LFU area, using one or more recent years of data (not older than 10 years).
+The third step combines the results from the first and second steps to calculate seven peak load multipliers on a per-unit basis, corresponding to the associated probabilities of occurrence defined by the LFU distribution.
+Following acceptance from the NYISO Load Forecasting Task Force, the NYISO submits the final LFU model to be used in MARS to ICS for review and approval.